Wabinabi/Argos/src/esp32/as7-gamma/On-Board Software.md

 ### Data Gathering and Hardware Features

+The AS7 drone houses an electronics package for collecting mapping data of the environment.
+Sensors on-board collect and store the data onto the MicroSD card located the rear of the drone.

+#### Setting up the MicroSD Card

+The MicroSD Slot uses the Adafruit `MicroSD card breakout board+`.
+This requires the SD Card to be formatted to a FAT16 or FAT32 format.
+The recommended formatter is provided by the SD Foundation and can be found [here](https://www.sdcard.org/downloads/formatter/).

+#### On-Board instrumentation

 * SD card set up
 * US sensors and their details
 * Compass and accel details